THE CARE COMPANY

 In 2013 I arrived in the UK looking for some change in professional and private life and in early in 2014 I have met with Kay.

-It “clicked” as they say hahah and we have been partners for good and bad since then.
-Finally, in August 2014 I have moved to Gnosall from Northampton.
+In August 2014 I have moved to Gnosall from Northampton.
 It was not easy for a big city guy to settle in the village on the countryside but well here I am.
 Me and Kay we are living together and working together in the company trying not to mix professional and private lives… (which believe me is not an easiest thing to achieve in any relationship).

 When I have started it was a second year of the business run at the time by a small team of two (Kay and Office Admin - Lauren), in tiny office upstairs with sloped floor and chairs rolling against the walls when left unattended, but I was chuffed from the start with positive energy and drive Kay had to make this business work and grow but most of all with the values she wanted this company to represent in care service.
 So, when Kay asked me if I would have liked to join this small team and try the challenge of care industry it was "no brainer" and I said yes straight away!
 And here we are in 2018 with good team of dedicated people and with some 2500 care visits a week and more than thousand hours of weekly care provided.…I didn`t expect that…nobody would!